danopolan/istqb_latex/README.md

 2023-06-12

-* Get details on contract for Vit Novotny (30e/h, ~50h for ATLaS, who will paying the invoice)
+* Get details on contract for Vit Novotny (30e/h, approx. 50h for ATLaS, who will paying the invoice)
 * Presentation & Demo for Cross-functional meeting ready

 2023-06-30